jason-rietzke/jason-rietzke/ReadMe.md

 I develop services and applications for a wide variety of purposes and many different programming languages.
 Most of them are private or corporate projects, but I would like to increase the number of open source projects in the future, as I really like the basic idea of sharing knowlage 🙂.

 I've done a lot of development with Swift, created and published a few apps and am a big fan of the SwiftUI framework.
 Playing around with microcontrollers like Arduino & Co is also one of my passions.
-Building my own SmartHome Accesspries with them is a lot of fun for me.
+Building my own SmartHome Accessories with them is a lot of fun for me.
 I also like to play around with the Twitch API to create interesting bots and streamoverlays.

 <hr>